argoproj-labs/argocd-operator/docs/reference/api.html.md

 </td>
 <td>
 <p>Notifications is a simple, high-level summary of where the Argo CD Notifications controller component is in its lifecycle.
-There are five possible notifications values:
+There are four possible notifications values:
 Pending: The Argo CD Notifications controller component has been accepted by the Kubernetes system, but one or more of the required resources have not been created.
 Running: All of the required Pods for the Argo CD Notifications controller component are in a Ready state.
 Failed: At least one of the  Argo CD Notifications controller component Pods had a failure.